ralna/GALAHAD/doc/Julia/rst-dir/slls.rst

 example calls
 -------------

-This is an example of how to use the package to solve a bound-constrained linear least-squares problem; the code is available in
+This is an example of how to use the package to solve a simplex-constrained linear least-squares problem; the code is available in
 $GALAHAD/src/slls/Julia/test_slls.jl .
-A variety of supported Hessian and constraint matrix storage formats are shown.
+A variety of supported  design matrix storage formats are shown.

 .. include :: ../../../src/slls/Julia/test_slls.jl
    :code: julia